Description

 'The downside volatility is similar to the volatility, or standard deviation, but only takes losing/negative periods into account.'

-• The downside volatility over 5 years of Invesco DB USD Index Bullish Fund ETF is 5.1%, which is lower, thus better compared to the benchmark SPY (12.4%) in the same period.
+• The downside deviation over 5 years of Invesco DB USD Index Bullish Fund ETF is 5.1%, which is smaller, thus better compared to the benchmark SPY (12.1%) in the same period.

 Sharpe:

-• During the last 3 years, the risk / return profile (Sharpe) is 0.18, which is smaller, thus worse than the value of 0.73 from the benchmark.
+• Compared with SPY (0.96) in the period of the last 3 years, the risk / return profile (Sharpe) of -0.08 is smaller, thus worse.

 Sortino: